NotThatRqd/mayo_vm_old/README.md

 Mayo VM is built, run, and tested using [Cargo](https://doc.rust-lang.org/cargo/), Rust's package manager.
 The project is split between `main.rs` and the `lib` folder.
 Basically everything important you will find in the `lib` folder.

+This project uses [cargo-cmd](https://crates.io/crates/cargo-cmd) which adds the functionality of npm scripts to cargo.
+It basically just adds the ability to alias any shell command.